jamesryancoleman/scowl/README.md

 # System Overview

+Scowl is built out of three (3) core entities.
+In the real world, each entity would reside on a discrete host connected over the Internet.
+For the purposes of evaluation, each `Tracker` has its own host, which it shares with the `Peers` and `SuperPeers` it is responsible for.

 ## Tracker
 Equivalent to a `region`al grid controller.
 Holds region state including total generation and demand.
 Computes *ephemeral distribution trees* for each `generator`, fitting as many `consumer`s within its tree as is safe to do.